DimCyan/sandboxmanagement/README.md

    ![code](https://github.com/SimonWDC/sandboxmanagement/blob/main/img/GIF%202021-5-2%2017-05-06.gif)

 ## Development & Deployment
-1. Please **make sure** that the Python environment and Pip have been installed and configured in the development environment.
+1. Please **make sure** that the `Python` environment and `Pip` have been installed and configured in the development environment.

    Python official website 👉[Python](https://www.python.org/)

    Pip 👉[Pip](https://pypi.org/project/pip/)
-2. After using git to clone or download the zip, use Pip to install the requirements.
+2. After using `Git` to clone or download the zip, use `Pip` to install the requirements.

    ```pip install -r requirements.txt```